 - 1 cup alcohol

-Place the cut beans and alcohol in a mason jar.
+- Place the cut beans and alcohol in a glass jar.
 If the alcohol doesn’t cover the beans, cut your beans in half so they are completely submerged.
+Cover tightly.